 This bed is designed with big dogs in mind, and it comes in large, extra large, and giant sizes, as well as several neutral colors.
 It’s a flat bed with a bolster on just one side, and it’s constructed from several layers of memory foam that form a 7-inch thick sleeping surface for your dog.
 Our tester said her dog fell asleep quickly on the bed, attesting to its comfort, and the brand has even done studies that show it can reduce joint pain and stiffness among big dogs.

-Best for Large Dogs: Furhaven Pet Dog Bed
+Best for Large Dogs: Furhaven Orthopedic Dog Bed

 Incredibly soft fabric